elliotkillick/elliotkillick.com/content/uses/_index.md

 ## Editor & Terminal

 - VSCodium (open source Visual Studio Code)
-- Ghostwriter markdown editor for maintaining some notes
+- MarkText as a markdown editor for note taking
-  - Minimal, works offline, and available in the official Debian repoisitories
+  - Ghostwriter if something that's available from official Debian repositories is required
 - wxHexEditor (built from source w/ patches) for viewing, editing and diffing binary data
 - Meld for diffing text files
 - diff for testing if files differ between folders